Ebacc is to blame for the decline of D&T – Schools Week

 As for design and technology (D&T), recruitment is at breaking point.
 Only 41 per cent of initial teacher training places in the subject were filled this year.
 Examination entries have been steadily in decline and departments are getting smaller by the year.

-In November 2015, Nick Gibb announced a new a new, gold-standard D&T GCSE to “inspire the next top designers”, and that would give students the chance to develop their own design briefs, projects which could lead them to producing anything from furniture for people with disabilities to computer-controlled robots.
+In November 2015, Nick Gibb announced a new a new, gold-standard D&T GCSE to “inspire the next top designers”, and that would give students the chance to develop their own design briefs, projects which could lead them to produce anything from furniture for people with disabilities to computer-controlled robots.
 Wait a minute, Mr Benn!
 This is not revolutionary – it was very much the same 20 years ago!

 The D&T GCSE has just registered the lowest exam entries in a decade.
 This is nothing to do with the syllabus – which was already robust – but everything to do with the EBacc and the low status assigned to D&T by the DfE.